fyohannes/Data_Elections/Shocks.md

 **<font size="3"> Impact of COVID-19 </font>**

 While the impact of COVID-19 on this upcoming election is hard to measure, one way to look at the impact of COVID-19 could be by analyzing COVID-19 deaths and demographic shifts.
 It is widely known that Black and Latino populations are disproportionately affected by the virus.
-Data shows that **_1 in 920**_ Black Americans has died, while **_1 in 1,360**_ Latino Americans.
+[Data] shows that (https://www.apmresearchlab.org/covid/deaths-by-race) in the United States **_1 in 920**_ Black Americans have died, while **_1 in 1,360**_ Latino Americans have died.

 In order to investigate the impact of these deaths, I created a model that predicted democrat popular vote share with demographic variables, change in the Black population, and change in the Latino population.
 I particularly created this model to look at two swing states that have been heavily affected by the virus: Arizona and Flordia.